 Deaths that directly affect class members, are unexpected, on campus, or that follow other recent tragic events can be particularly traumatic and may require more in-class attention.

-3. If the tragedy was a student suicide, do not glamorize it in class.
+3. If the tragedy was a student who died by suicide, this is likely to bring up additional questions and emotional difficulty.
 You may wish to emphasize that:

 - There are campus or community resources available to help